Integration guide for wallets

 View confidential token balance

 Step 3: User chooses ERC-7984 confidential token amount to send, which is encrypted, signed and sent to destination address.
-Follow OpenZeppelin’s ERC-7984 transfer documentation for function variants and receiver callbacks.
+Follow OpenZeppelin’s ERC-7984 transfer documentationarrow-up-right for function variants and receiver callbacks.
 Amounts are passed as encrypted inputs that your wallet prepares with the Relayer SDK.

 Send confidential tokens